 Okay, there are some exceptions.
 And the experience I have with my airline of choice is that they will sometimes deliver exceptional service (and sometimes not so exceptional).
 What if the airlines said, “Pay us a little extra, and we’ll give you better service.”?

 That is exactly what Air Canada did with a service they call “On My Way.”
-If passengers are willing to pay an extra $25 on shorter flights and $35 for longer ones, Air Canada will give them access to a number of specially trained customer service representatives.
+If passengers are willing to pay an extra $25 for shorter flights and $35 for longer ones, Air Canada will give them access to a number of specially trained customer service representatives.
 There also seems to be an insurance component to the fee.
 If your flight is canceled or delayed, Air Canada promises the passenger a “worry free” experience.
-They will assist the passenger in rebooking flights that are canceled, delayed, etc. to the next available flight and, if necessary, pay for overnight lodging, even when it is not the airline’s fault (weather related).
+They will assist the passenger in rebooking flights that are canceled, delayed, etc., to the next available flight and, if necessary, pay for overnight lodging, even when it is not the airline’s fault (weather related).

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA